rsdoiel/antenna/archives/2024/pacific_2024.42.md

 date: 2024-10-15, from: Hawaii Tribune Harold

-				<p>WAIMEA &#8212; Hawaii Preparatory Academy football scored its most points in a game since Sept.
+				<p>KAMUELA &#8212; Hawaii Preparatory Academy football scored its most points in a game since Sept.
 2021 in Saturday&#8217;s beatdown against Ka&#8216;u at home &#8212; winning 69-0.
 Ka Makani executed its game plan perfectly by dominating the line of scrimmage on both sides of the ball.
 It was the second time HPA has shut out the Trojans in 2024.</p>

 <br>